roman-milk/roman-milk.github.io/dr-pounds-naughty-nurse.md

  "OK," she said, sitting down on the ledge that surrounded the inside of the pool.
 The warm bath-like water was up to her neck.

  "Let me show you how fun those rings can be," I said.
 I hopped out of the pool and found some thin rope that was holding together a bundle of floor mats.
 I brought the rope back and instructed Frankie to face the ladder.
 Then, I jumped in the pool behind her and tied one end of the rope around her waist.
 I fed the other end of the soft, nylon-coated rope through her legs and up through the ring in her belly button.
 Then, I wrapped it around the both bars on the pool ladder and fed the ends through both nipple rings.
 I tied the end back to a step on the ladder, leaving enough slack for Frankie to move back and forth about 6-8 inches, depending on how much strain she could stand on her nipples.
-Report_Story #2